AndreasPK/bench_hc_libs/README.md

 algorithm.
 Then running the benchmarks and exporting the result to csv taking the given mean as result.

 Three variants of the new code layout were run.
-Results are comparisons against the one not considering calls for layout unless stated otherwise.
+Results are comparisons of the old layout algorithm against the new algorithm ignoring calls unless stated otherwise.

 Commit ids reference my [GHC fork](https://github.com/AndreasPK/ghc/tree/layoutOpt) and might not stay valid if I perform rebases or similar cleanup work.